m-j-tilley/prLSTM/README.md

 # PRLSTM — Parallelisable-Recurrent LSTM

-Single-layer LSTM with two modifications to `torch.nn.LSTM`:
+Single-layer LSTM with three modifications to `torch.nn.LSTM`:

-1. `g_t` uses sigmoid instead of tanh (needed for the parallel scan below).
+1. `g_t` uses sigmoid instead of tanh (needed for 3).
 2. The recurrent contribution `W_hh h + b_hh` is scaled by a learnable per-gate scalar `a` (init `1e-4`).

-Together these turn the cell into a positive-coefficient linear recurrence that admits an **exact parallel-scan forward** (Heinsen log-domain) at `a = 0`, degrading smoothly to the standard recurrent forward as `a` grows.

-Parallel-scan implementation using method from https://arxiv.org/abs/2311.06281 by F. Heinsen
+3. Parallel-scan implementation using method from https://arxiv.org/abs/2311.06281 by F. Heinsen

+At init the parallel and recurrent versions are ~ the same.

+With the motivation that you can start off training in parallel, add back the nonlinearity through the prior state dependence, then train with BPTT.
+(TBD if that's at all useful).

 ## Install